The Battle for Gender Equity in Athletics in Elementary and Secondary Schools

 Athletic Opportunities for Girls Remain Unequal.

 Despite the fact that Title IX has opened many doors for young women in athletics, schools across the country are still not providing equal opportunities for girls to participate in sports and are not treating girls’ teams equally in terms of benefits and resources.
 Girls, particularly girls of color, receive far fewer opportunities to play sports than do boys, as well as inferior treatment in areas such as equipment, facilities, coaching, and publicity.
-Although data on gender equity in athletics are not as readily available at the elementary/secondary level as they are at the college level (because only colleges are required by federal law to publicly disclose such data), the available information indicates that discrimination against girls and young women in athletics is every bit as much of a problem in elementary/secondary schools as it is in colleges.
+Although data on gender equity in athletics are not as readily available at the elementary/secondary level as they are at the college level, the available information indicates that discrimination against girls and young women in athletics is every bit as much of a problem in elementary/secondary schools as it is in colleges.

 - Schools are providing 1.3 million fewer chances for girls to play sports in high school as compared to boys.
 In 1972, only 295,000 girls competed in high school sports, a mere 7.4% of all high school athletes, compared to 3.67 million boys.
 By the 2010-2011 school year, the number of girls had swelled to 3.2 million, while the number of boys was 4.5 million.